Upgrading from MySQL 5.7 to 8.0 with rollback

 • Delete column (from 8.0.29)

-Starting with 8.0.29, if ALGORITHM is not specified, INSTANT will be used by default.
+Starting with 8.0.29, if ALGORITHM is not specified, INSTANT is used by default.

 Points to note regarding changes from MySQL 8.0